wallaby-rails/wallaby-rails/docs/controller.md

   end
   ```

-Basically, the action is as simple as:
+Basically, the implementation is as simple as:

 ```ruby
 def index